 The sector has focused primarily on the needs of beginner learners of English.
-However, a second category also deserves attention: pupils/learners who may not be recent arrivals, are
+However, a second category also deserves attention: pupils/learners who may not be recent arrivals, are ostensibly fluent in English but struggle with subject-specific language and course content.

-&lt;sup>6 Schellekens, P. (2001) English as a Barrier to Employment, Education and Training.
-Sheffield, DWP 2001 ostensibly fluent in English but struggle with subject-specific language and course content.
 Jim Cummins' research clarifies language development of young learners by identifying two major stages of second language acquisition: Basic Interpersonal Communication Skills (BICS) and Cognitive Academic Language Proficiency (CALP).
 BICS refers to learners' ability to talk face-to-face about familiar objects, events, and experiences.
 CALP, by contrast, describes the oral and written subject-specific language required in secondary education (e.g., for subjects such as geography, history, maths, and engineering).
 Aspects such as the understanding and use of complex and formal language and vocabulary, often hold these learners back and affect achievement negatively.
 According to Cummins, BICS can take one to two years of language learning to reach the level needed, whereas CALP can take up to seven years with English language support.